Cape Lookout National Seashore

-Cape Lookout National Seashore preserves a 56-mile (90-km) long section of the Southern Outer Banks, or Crystal Coast, of North Carolina, USA, running from Ocracoke Inlet on the northeast to Beaufort Inlet on the southwest.
+Cape Lookout National Seashore preserves a 56-mile (90-km) long section of the Southern Outer Banks, or Crystal Coast, of North Carolina, United States, running from Ocracoke Inlet on the northeast to Beaufort Inlet on the southwest.
 Three undeveloped barrier islands make up the seashore - North and South Core Banks and Shackleford Banks.
 The seashore includes two historic villages on Core Banks, Shackleford's wild horses, and the Cape Lookout Lighthouse, which has a black-and-white diamond pattern.
 A visitor center for the seashore is located on Harkers Island.

 The National Park Service, as part of their Centennial Initiative celebrating its 100th anniversary in 2016, is planning to rehabilitate the Lighthouse and restore the Cape Lookout and Portsmouth Village Historic Districts.

 History

 The National Seashore was authorized on March 10, 1966.
 It was named a North Carolina Natural Heritage Area on May 23, 1986.
 The seashore was designated the Carolinian-South Atlantic Biosphere Reserve on June 16, 1986.
 Near noon on September 9, 2007, Tropical Storm Gabrielle made landfall at this exact point with winds of 60 mi/h.
 Damage was light but flooding and beach erosion affected this lookout.
 On August 27, 2011, Hurricane Irene made landfall near Cape Lookout as a Category 1 storm with 85 mph sustained winds.
 Hurricane Arthur also made landfall near Cape Lookout as a Category 2 storm with 100 mph sustained winds.